Sub dive reveals Titanic decay

 Sub dive reveals Titanic wreck is deteriorating

-The first people to dive down to the Titanic in nearly 15 years say it is deteriorating.
+For the first time in 15 years divers have explored the Titanic wreck and say it is deteriorating.

-Over the course of five sub dives, an international team of deep-sea explorers surveyed the wreck.

-While some parts of the sunken ship were in surprisingly good condition, other features have been lost to the sea.

 -